corelight/Chronicle/corelight_md.md

 # Collect Corelight Sensor logs

 This document describes how you can collect Corelight sensor logs by configuring the Corelight sensor and a Chronicle forwarder.
-This document also lists the supported log types and this parser supports all Corelight sensors versions from v27.4 and earlier.
+This document also lists the supported log types and supported Corelight versions.

 For more information, see [Data ingestion to Chronicle](https://cloud.google.com/chronicle/docs/data-ingestion-flow).

 ## Overview

-The following deployment architecture diagram shows how Corelight sensor configured to send logs to  Chronicle .
+The following deployment architecture diagram shows how a Corelight sensor is configured to send logs to  Chronicle .
 Each customer deployment might differ from this representation and might be more complex.

 ![Deployment architecture](images/corelight_parser_arch.png)